oracle-samples/oltrain/OL/ol.md

 ---

 ![](../common/images/OL-page-monitor.png)
 - [Monitoring and Logging](./mon_log/mon_log.md): This page focuses on typical monitoring and logging tasks performed on a Linux system.
-Learn how to monitor system performance and review system logs on Oracle Linux.
+Learn how to monitor system performance and review system logs on Oracle Linux using sosreport, iostat, mpstat, vmstat, top, netstat, rsyslog, logwatch, journald, and the Linux auditing system.
+Hands-on lab exercises cover usage of monitoring and logging utilities and services.

 ---